Amutha37/fullstackopen/part7/statemanagement_bloglist/blog_list/README.md

 - The backend for this frontend repository is `blog_list_server` which runs in `localhost:3003`.

-- `npm run dev` the backend first before runnint the front end.
+- `npm run dev` the backend first before running the front end.

 </details>